Updated March 27, 2022.

 Island of Sweet Pies and Soldiers, Sara Ackerman

-Interestingly, this book is a World War II-era Hawaii novel set on the Big Island, not O’ahu, where Pearl Harbor is located!
+Interestingly, this book is a World War II-era Hawai’i novel set on the Island of Hawai’i, not O’ahu, where Pearl Harbor is located!
 I appreciated the bit of a different perspective.
 It’s part historical fiction and part murder mystery.
-If you’re planning a trip to the Big Island, I highly recommend reading this book before you go or on the beach while you’re there!
+If you’re planning a trip to the Island of Hawai’i, I highly recommend reading this book before you go or on the beach while you’re there!

 Diamond Head, Cecily Wong